Air Fryer Fried Okra | Crispy Southern-Style (Less Oil, More Crunch)

 Should You Use a Buttermilk Soak?

-Yes — this is not optional, and here’s the technical reason why.
-Okra produces mucilage from its interior cells when cut.
-That mucilage is water-soluble and mildly acidic.
-The lactic acid in buttermilk reacts with the mucilage, effectively neutralizing it and drawing it out of the cut surface.
+Yes — the buttermilk soak is essential and not optional.
+Okra produces mucilage (a water-soluble, gel-like substance) from its interior cells when cut.
+The lactic acid in buttermilk reacts with that mucilage, effectively neutralizing it and drawing it out of the cut surface.
 After a 10–15 minute soak, the okra surface is clean, slightly tacky (ideal for breading adhesion), and free of the sliminess that makes people avoid this vegetable entirely.

 An egg wash can substitute for buttermilk in a pinch, but it doesn’t address the sliminess the same way.
 If using egg wash, double down on the cornmeal thickness to compensate for slightly less adhesion.